theredghostwolf/OsrsActivityMap/README.md

 4. Start the angular front-end server by executing `ng serve` in the OsrsActivityMap directory.

 5. Connect to the front-end in a browser on port 4200

+## About

+The application currently contains serveral pages:

+- The map page, this page displays all available activities on a map along side an overview table.
+  Hovering over the overview table will highlight the location on the map Clicking either the link in the overview table or clicking the icon on the map will redirect to a post about the activity

+- Blog page, which loads a markdown file with relevant information for the selected activity

+- overview page with some extra information on the activities

+- WIP inventory page, this page shows certain inventory setups.

+- WIP inventory edit page, for creating inventory setups